 People come from all over to watch the baby sea turtles being released into the ocean for the first time.

 With over 70 miles of protected land, the Padre Island National Seashore is a great place to learn and uncover different wildlife and plants.

 With so much shoreline, there are so many amazing places to set up for your beach day with family and friends.

 Galveston is well-established as one of the best beach towns in Texas, and it has everything your family could need for a beautiful beach adventure.

-Grab a bite to eat at the Shack restaurant, take a ferry to Bolivar Peninsula, or simply sit back and enjoy the crashing waves on the sand below.
+Grab a bite to eat at the Shark Shack, take a ferry to Bolivar Peninsula, or simply sit back and enjoy the crashing waves on the sand below.

 If you and your family want a break away from the sand, you can spend a day at Schlitterbahn or head to Moody Gardens for a day full of activities.